The Symbol of the Unconquered

 The Symbol of the Unconquered (also known as The Wilderness Trail) is a 1920 silent "race film" drama produced, written and directed by Oscar Micheaux.
-It is Micheaux's fourth feature-length film and along with Within Our Gates is among his early surviving works.
-The Symbol of the Unconquered was made at Fort Lee, New Jersey, and released by Micheaux on November 29, 1920.
-A print of the film is extant at the Museum of Modern Art in New York.
-The film is based on the way perceptions of race shape human relationships.
+Premiering only a few years after The Birth of a Nation, the film was advertised for its negative depiction of the Ku Klux Klan.
+It is Micheaux's fourth feature-length film and, along with Within Our Gates, is among his early surviving works.